thefrontiergroup/thefrontiergroup-rspec_truth_table/README.md

     end

 Outside of the setup block, define a truth table with inputs and outputs.
-This table will have one column more than the number of inputs, specifying the expected result.
+This table will have one column more than the number of inputs, specifying the expected result of the subject.

     describe "boolean_method" do
       subject { boolean_method(x, y, z) }